dgadling/provisions/recipes/firesauce-2020.md

 **NOTE**: Percentages taken from the amount of vegetables used.
 The weight of the sugar is ignored.

+We made [Reaper Madness](reaper-madness.md) with some of these peppers.
+Since it's not fermented it doesn't appear here.

 ## Variations
 | Name | Vegetables | Sugar | Salt | Water |
 | ---- | ------- | ------ | ----- | ---- |